Whiteness in the Outdoor Industry

 [Image description: Erin Monahan gets escorted out of the tent as people in the audience look on and Tommy Caldwell and event organizer laugh and seem unsure about what to do.]

 Too often it is common to find an article or blog post that talks about American history as if colonization is a thing of the past and as if the original inhabitants are absent.
 Sometimes the narratives put forth a mystical kind of rendering about Indigenous people as if they have somehow "disappeared."
-However, Indigenous communities are still around and thrive to this day despite this erasure.
-Indigenous peoples live in America as doctors, lawyers, teachers, environmental activists, car mechanics, therapists, etc. We find this erasure in the discussions surrounding hot topic political issues like Devil's Tower, Bears Ears, or the recent events in Payahüünadü (Owens Valley) when the American Alpine Club chose to prioritize the Los Angeles Water and Power Department (LADWP) over the Indigenous leaders in Bishop, California.
-This last incident was a slap in the face because the LADWP has been funneling water to Los Angeles since 1913, starting a water war that has decimated resources for the people of Payahüünadü.
-This is ongoing.
+Indigenous peoples live in America as doctors, lawyers, teachers, environmental activists, car mechanics, therapists, etc. We find this erasure in the discussions surrounding sacred places like Devil's Tower in Wyoming, Bears Ears in Utah, or Payahüünadü (Owens Valley) in California.

-Colonization continues through the continued confinement of Indigenous peoples on reservations.
-White people have cleared the territory of Indigenous peoples in order to make room for industrialization and settlement.
-The settler society has made this process appear fair and legitimate legally, but the contracts were written by and for white people.
-Though the rhetoric may seem genteel, it is no doubt genocidal.
+Colonization continues to this day.
 The bureaucracy of our government plays charades of respecting Native communities, but it has effectually led to dispossession.
 Simultaneously, during the reconstruction period of America, African Americans were considered a political and economic threat to whites.
 Southern whites needed to find new systems of racial and economic control, which led to Jim Crow segregation laws.
 As Patrick Wolfe describes, the process was two-fold: the elimination of Indigenous peoples in tandem with African enslavement.
 This produced surplus profit for the colonizer.
-The way whiteness functions today is also through the creation of "aliens" and "others," which is the outcome of blood quantum debates.